- Incompatible Routers

 - Blacklist the MAC address of the Pucks on the main router.
 Whitelist the MAC address of the Pucks on the other access points.

 - eero: Unplug Gateway Puck(s) so they will stop trying to reconnect.
-Wait 1 hour after the router is back online before the Flair Puck can be powered.
+Wait 1 hour after the router is back online and then power on the Flair Puck.

 Note 1: A Puck's MAC address is in the Status menu (push Puck to enter menus, rotate to the Status menu and push to select).